Ryder-Robots/rr-documentation/README.md

 # Ryder Robots Documentation

 * This code is under very active development,  and is not yet released.
-Please be adviced that while there is not guarantee of correctness from all licences,  this is really really true at the moment!!!!!
+Be advised that while there is not guarantee of correctness from all licences,  this is really really true at the moment!!!!!

 __YOU HAVE BEEN WARNED!!!__